220124-JavaReactAzure/Viper/standups.md

 Yesterday I completed the data dictionary and add some Interfaces for DAO
 ### Andy & Joshua
 Looked up more on Hibernate and decided to wait before working more on project to use it.
 Catch up with current lessons and went over p1 requirements.

+## Standup 2.16.2022
+### Robert & Mike
+Gonna work on getting the project setup in Robert's STS.
+Then first step is to build out some of the models with Annotations.
+### Awaab & Gurman
+Gurman: 10 Am brunch went pretty well.
+Worked on getting Hibernate working.
+It went alright not fully running.
+Today gonna get Spring stuff working.
+Create project with all dependencies and skeleton.
+Start implementing based on demo code.
+Awaab: watched the record to know how to add hibernate yesterday.
+Today will setup hibernate to p1.
+### Andy & Joshua
+Andy: Caught up with some reading in RevPro before talking to Joshua about the project.
+Worked on running Tomcat and started working on hibernate.
+Joshua: Looked more into Hibernate and learning about the annotations.
+Looked at demo projects to help understanding.